wyne-ybanez/SneakrHead/README.md

 Additionally, the site exploits Amazon's AWS S3 which provides server-side encryption (SSE) for uploaded static images within the site.

 Database security is also maintained through the workspace environment through the following command `export VARIABLE = VARIABLE VALUE` or by going to gitpod and changing the environment variables manually.
 During development, these variables are then accessed through the local environment which ensures that the configuration files are not stored in github.
+Also, a .gitignore file was used to ensure database information would not be pushed to github.
 For production, the configuration details are placed into the app settings and Heroku variables instead.

 ### **The Surface Plane**
 ### Design